adamjuhasz/heywillow_io/guides/segment.md

 });
 ```

-Segment sends Identify calls to YOURINTEGRATION as an `identify` event.
+Segment sends Identify calls to Willow as an `identify` event.

 ### Track